Official Usage Policy

 The Seal typically appears in the University’s standard colors of red, blue, and white, plus gold or silver.
 The Seal may be reproduced in black or as a reverse image, or as a combination of the negative and the positive image.
 Other color alterations are not permitted.

 The Seal may not be downloaded or scanned by any entity.
-A correct digital file of the Seal is provided by Creative and Print Services once authorization has been granted by the Vice President of University Relations.
+A correct digital file of the Seal is provided by Creative and Print Services once authorization has been granted by the Vice President for Marketing and Communications.
 The digital Seal file may be used only for the stated and approved purpose for one-time use on a case-by-case basis.

 The Seal may not be altered in any way or blended with other designs or symbols.

-Use of the Seal for purposes other than those specified in this policy requires prior authorization from the Vice President of University Relations.
+Use of the Seal for purposes other than those specified in this policy requires prior authorization from the Vice President for Marketing and Communications.

 For documents or occurrences other than those noted here, the standard University logo is appropriate.